A Complete Guide to Dormer Loft Conversions

 A dormer loft conversion is a structural extension which projects vertically from the plane of a sloping roof.
-By building a dormer onto an existing roof a cramped attic can be transformed into usable space thanks to the creation of additional headroom and floor space all bathed in natural light provided by dormer windows.
+By building a dormer onto an existing roof, a cramped attic can be transformed into usable space thanks to the creation of additional headroom and floor space – all bathed in natural light provided by dormer windows.

 - A shed Dormer also features a flat single planed roof, but sloped downwards at an angle shallower than the main roof.
-Often used on homes with a gable roof, a shed dormer usually requires different roof sheeting to that of the main roof.
+Often used on homes with a gable roof, a shed Dormer usually requires different roof sheeting to that of the main roof.

-A gable fronted dormer or “dog-house dormer” is a more attractive option which consists of a gable wall extension built up to the existing ridge line, and a new roof section built outwards to the new gable end.
+- A gable-fronted Dormer or “dog-house Dormer” is a more attractive option which consists of a gable wall extension built up to the existing ridgeline, and a new roof section built outwards to the new gable end.

 The Pros and Cons of a Dormer Loft Conversion